strangerstudios/pmpro-invite-only/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-invite-only/issues

 == Changelog ==
+= .3.2 =
+* ENHANCEMENT: Updates to the display of used and unused codes in the membership confirmation page and user profile.

 = .3.1 =
 * BUG: Fixed issues where old ->pmpro_invite_codes method was used to check for a user's invite codes.
 * BUG: Fixed grammar when showing one invite code in a list.